-Transfer students who submit to the Office of Admissions and Registrar official transcripts showing successful completion of college-level math and English with a grade of 2.0 or above are waived from taking that portion of the placement test.
+Transfer students who submit to the Office of Admissions and Records official transcripts showing successful completion of college-level math and English with a grade of 2.0 or above are waived from taking that portion of the placement test.
 As part of the statewide reciprocity agreement, WWCC will accept math, reading, and writing placements from all other Washington State community and technical colleges.

-Educational & Career Advising and Advising & Registration Sessions
+Educational & Career Advising and Advisina & Registration Sessions

-WWCC provides assigned advisors to all degree-seeking students based on their program of study and are required to meet quarterly for educational planning to obtain their Quarterly Registration Number (QRN).
+WWCC provides assigned advisors to all degree-seeking students based on their program of study and are required to meet quarterly for educational planning.
+After planning the next quarter's enrollment, the advisor will release the advising hold on the students account, enabling them to register for classes.
 Advisors use a variety of tools and assessments throughout the academic terms to help students determine appropriate career and education plans, develop quarterly class schedules, and review progress toward degree completion.
 However, the final responsibility for meeting all graduation requirements rests with the individual student.

 Career exploration is available through courses and individual consultations to help students define their educational, personal, and career goals.
 Comprehensive career exploration tools are available online at www.wwcc.edu/career-services/explore.
-Free online assessments of students' interests, abilities, personalities, and decision-making styles are administered and interpreted by professional personnel in the Advising and Counseling Center.
+Free online assessments of students' interests, abilities, personalities, and decision-making styles are administered and interpreted by professional personnel.
 Call 509.527.4262 - Walla Walla, or 509.758.3339 - Clarkston for more information or an appointment.

 Advising and Registration sessions will be offered several times throughout the year to familiarize students with WWCC communications, education and career planning, online tools, the advising and registration process, as well as information on campus and community resources.
-For more information, please visit the New Student Portal at www.wwcc.edu/sip or contact the Advising and Counseling Center at 509.527.4262, or 509.758.3339 in Clarkston.
+For more information, contact the Advising and Counseling Center at 509.527.4262, or 509.758.3339 in Clarkston.